 Mandatory Spending Is the Largest Portion:

-Mandatory spending is required by Federal law enacted by Congress.
-It includes
+Mandatory spending is required by Federal law that's been already enacted by Congress.
+It includes:

 - Other Retirement and Disability programs for Civil Servants, the Coast Guard and the Military.

-- It also included the TARP program, job creation initiatives, and a credit from health care reform starting in FY 2011.
+- It also included the TARP program, and a credit from health care reform starting in FY 2011.

 Interest Payments on the National Debt:

-One of the fastest growing sections of the Mandatory budget is interest payments on the national debt.
-In FY 2014, it was just 6.5% of total spending, but that's $223 billion -- enough to pay for ten Justice Departments.
-By 2023, it will quadruple to $763 billion, making it the second largest budget item, after Social Security ($1.424 trillion) and Medicare ($867 billion).
-(Source: OMB FY 2014 budget, Table S-5)
+One of the fastest growing expenses is interest payments on the national debt.
+In FY 2015, it was just 6.5% of total spending, but that's $252 billion -- enough to pay for ten Justice Departments.
+By 2024, it will quadruple to $812 billion, eating up 14% of total spending.
+It will be third largest budget item after Social Security ($1.496 trillion) and Medicare ($863 billion).
+(Source: OMB FY 2015 budget, Table S-5)

 Discretionary Spending Is Negotiated by Congress and the President: